polhenarejos/picokeys-docs/docs/picokeyapp/index.md

-# PicoKeyApp
+# PicoKey App

-PicoKeyApp is the desktop application used to manage **PicoKeys devices**.
+PicoKe App is the desktop application used to manage **PicoKeys devices**.

 It provides a local user interface for: